csells/sb-blot/2025/welcome-to-dartantic-1.0.md

 ## Where Are We

 My goal with dartantic isn't for me to be a one-man band.
-The idea is that dartantic can grow with the AI needs of the Dart and Flutter community, while maintaining it's principles of multi-provider support, multi-platform support and fun!
+The idea is that dartantic can grow with the AI needs of the Dart and Flutter community, while maintaining its principles of multi-provider support, multi-platform support and fun!

 Want to steer where dartantic goes?
 Hate something and want it fixed?
 Get involved!
 Here's how:
 - **Package**: [pub.dev/packages/dartantic_ai](https://pub.dev/packages/dartantic_ai)